MarkRegalla27/dsp/05a-python.md

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

-A list comprehension is enclosed in brackets [] and generates a list of data using the function inside.
-This helps cut down on the tedious task of typing in every number you need.
+A list comprehension is enclosed in brackets [] and generates a list of data by means of the function inside.
+This helps cut down on the tedious task of typing in every piece of data into the list.
 For instance, to generate a list of a few numbers counting by two, the list comprehension can be written:
 ```
 theList = [2*x for x in range(10)]
 print theList
 >>>[0, 2, 4, 6, 8, 10, 12, 14, 16, 18]
 ```
+An equivalent expression using the 'map' function is:

 ---